 - Airport environment

-The research carried out by ANIMA reveals that the coordination between involved stakeholders is essential.
-Pre-established forums, commissions or working groups that coordinate the demands of the public and provide them with a response are highly effective and increase the public’s trust, reduce authorities’ response time and improve the efficiency of the results.
+The research carried out by ANIMA reveals that the coordination between all involved stakeholders is essential.
+Pre-established forums, commissions or working groups that coordinate the demands of the public and provide them with a response are highly effective and increase the public’s trust, reduce authorities’ response time and improve the efficacy of the results.

 Below, you can find a recording of the webinar “How Airports, Regions and Airlines use Collaborative Environmental Management?”.

-Also, in 2019, ANIMA Project has organised an event in Slovenia “Success strategies for noise mitigation in airport areas: Communication and two-way dialogue with communities”.
+In recognition of the importance of a coordinated approach that is sensitive to the needs of citizens, in 2019, ANIMA Project has organised an event in Slovenia “Success strategies for noise mitigation in airport areas: Communication and two-way dialogue with communities”.

-It showed that prevention and proactivity are key points for noise management.
+This showed that prevention and proactivity are key points for noise management.
 The level of awareness often differs among stakeholders, hence the importance of working together towards a common noise policy which benefits all parties.
 With the support of the ANIMA Project initiative, a much-needed dialogue around Ljubljana Airport has started – a Dialogue Forum should consider the problems in the context of a broader picture including interdependencies, land-use planning and quality of life.
 To read about ANIMA intervention in Ljubljana, click here.